Bids for the 2022 Winter Olympics: Candidate cities overview

 On 15 November 2013, the IOC announced the list of the six applicant cities.
 On 7 July 2014, the IOC announced that there were three remaining applicant cities that would move on to the candidate phase; these were Almaty, Beijing and Oslo.

 On 1 October 2014, Oslo withdrew its application after one of the country's governing political parties Høyre decided not to support the application.
 The remaining two candidate cities were therefore Almaty and Beijing.

 Both of the candidate cities suggested hosting the Games between February 4–20, 2022.
 The Paralympics will be held from March 4–13.
-While another city suggested hosting the Games between February 11–27, 2022.
-The Paralympics will be held from March 11–20.
+Oslo suggested hosting the Games between February 11–27, 2022.
+The Paralympics will be held from March 10–20.